zeeshan510/Fake-News-Detection/README.md

 Class Weight Balancing: To address potential imbalances in the dataset (where one class might have significantly more samples than others), class_weight='balanced' is used.
 This automatically adjusts weights inversely proportional to class frequencies, helping the model learn more effectively from underrepresented classes.

 Future Enhancements
-Advanced Models: Experiment with more sophisticated NLP models (e.g., BERT, RoBERTa) for potentially higher accuracy.
+Advanced Models: Experiment with more sophisticated NLP models (e.g., BERT, RoBERta) for potentially higher accuracy.

 Expanded Dataset: Integrate more diverse and larger datasets to improve generalization.